 Offered by: College of Environmental Design, Urban and Regional Planning Department

-All graduate students entering College of Environmental Design majors are required to purchase a computer that meets departmental specifications.
+All undergraduate students entering as College of Environmental Design majors are required to purchase a computer that meets departmental specifications.
 Applicants are invited to check with their department office or go to the department’s website to obtain these specifications.
 Financial aid assistance for this computer purchase is available to students qualifying for Federal Student Aid (requested via the FAFSA application).
 Please contact the University’s Office of Financial Aid (909-869-3700) for additional information.

 The Bachelor of Science in Urban and Regional Planning is accredited by the Planning Accreditation Board.
 For information about the graduate program in Urban and Regional Planning, see the Graduate Studies section of this catalog.